microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

 ## Configure your Cromwell on Azure trigger file
 Cromwell on Azure uses a trigger file to note the paths to all input information and to initiate the workflow.
 A sample trigger file can be downloaded from this [GitHub repo](https://github.com/microsoft/CromwellOnAzure/blob/master/samples/quickstart/FastqToUbamSingleSample.chr21.json) and includes the following information:
 - The "WorkflowUrl" is the url for your WDL file.
 You can get this from the Azure Portal.
-- The "WorkflowInputsUrl" is the url for your input json file.
+- The "WorkflowInputsUrl" is the url for your input JSON file.
 - The "WorkflowOptionsUrl" is only used with some WDL files.
 If you are not using it set this to `null`.
 - The "WorkflowDependenciesUrl" is only used with some WDL files.
 If you are not using it set this to `null`.